Winteringham, St Peter

 Bats use the church all year round, as a breeding roost in the summer and for hibernation in the winter.
 There are at least three species present—Natterer’s, brown long-eared and pipistrelles.
 Droppings are scattered throughout the main body of the church, and the Jacobean woodwork and other important heritage features are extensively urine stained.

-The Bats in Churches Project is working with the CCT and the North Yorkshire Bat Group to find ways of engaging more people with the church and its bats.
+The Bats in Churches Project is working with The CCT and local bat groups to find ways of engaging more people with the church and its bats.
+The church took part in a roost count for the National Bat Monitoring Programme in June 2022 and a cleaning workshop is planned for October 2022.